-Savor the best of Catalonia’s cuisine on this 3-hour Barcelona food and wine tour through the historic city center on foot.
-Strolling through the quaint narrow streets of the Gothic Quarter and the artisan El Born, you’ll visit some of the city’s most authentic tapas bars.
-All that in a company of an expert food guide who will not only teach you how to order these renown bar snacks like a local but also gives you an introduction to Barcelona’s history.
-Included in the price are tapas of your linking accompanied by an alcoholic or soft beverage of your choice at every one of the four stops along the tour.Read more
+Savor the best of Catalonia’s cuisine on this 3-hour Barcelona food and wine tour through the historical city center on foot.
+Strolling through the quaint narrow streets of the Gothic Quarter and the artisan El Born, you’ll visit some of the city’s most authentic tapas bars, in the company of an expert food guide who will not only teach you how to order these renown bar snacks like a local but also gives you an introduction to Barcelona’s history.
+Included in the price are tapas of your liking accompanied by a drink or soft beverage of your choice at every one of the four stops along the tour.Read more

 Prices for Children from 0-2 years old: free of charge